bchen0/bchen0.github.io/_pages/about.md

 quantum physics and imitation learning.

 I graduated from the University of Chicago in 2015, majoring in Mathematics and Economics.
-Between college and graduate school, I worked for a few years in quantitative finance.
+Between college and graduate school, I worked for a few years in quantitative finance at AQR Capital Management.